TheCaffeinatedJourney/ArchLinuxPreInstall/README.md

 ---

 ## Example Run
-This example shows the output of the script.
 In this example, you'll see the following:
 * Creating the download directory
 * Downloading the archlinux-x86_64.iso.sig file, sha256sums.txt, and b2sums.txt